 MECHANISM OF ACTION:

-Severe chronic recurrent infection: 100mg four times daily for seven days.
+2- Severe Chronic Recurrence → 100mg four times a day for seven days

 Anorexia, nausea, vomiting, and diarrhea, acute and chronic pulmonary reactions (pulmonary fibrosis reported, possible association with lupus erythematosus - like syndrome), peripheral neuropathy also reported, hypersensitivity reactions (including angioedema, anaphylaxis, urticaria, rash and pruritus).